Tuna Noodle Casserole – HmF

 Line an oblong 10 inch Pyrex dish with foil.

-Cook until the spinach is wilted and remove to a large mixing bowl.
+Place the spinach in a mixing bowl.

 Add the salt, nutmeg and goat cheese.
 Stir well until the cheese is melted.
 Set aside.